Scientists to resume testing for fecal bacteria off Kenai

 KENAI, Alaska (AP) — Scientists will resume testing the waters off Kenai beaches to see if efforts aimed at reducing fecal bacteria have been working.

-The Peninsula Clarion reports fecal coliform and enterococci, which grow in the intestines of most animals, have been found to exceed the Alaska Department of Environmental Conservation’s standards for several summers in the area.
+Fecal coliform and enterococci, which grow in the intestines of most animals, have been found to exceed the standards set by the Alaska Department of Environmental Conservation for several summers in the area, the Peninsula Clarion reported Thursday.

 The city of Kenai began requiring dipnetters in 2013 to toss fish waste into the water or remove it from the beach.